emma-cai/extraction-relation/ermine/src/main/data/definitions/noun/README.md

 The highest level rules (in sent.taggers) cover the most commonly occuring patterns in noun definitions, namely-

-### Definition1_1 - Definition1_3:
+### RelClauseDefinition:

-These differ only in the type of verb phrase following the relative (that/which) clause, namely, simple/compund (with antecedent-consequent)/composite.
-They cover patterns of the form-
+Covers patterns of the form-

 ```
 <Term> is/are/refers to <NP> that/, which {<VP1>, <VP2>,… : implied subject}